Al-Mansur Billah: Consolidation of Fatimid rule in the Maghreb

-During the army's return to Msila, they were attacked by some Zenata who had refused to submit along with their leader Ibn Hazar.
+During the army's return to Msila, they were attacked by some Zenata who had refused to submit along with their leader Ibn Khazar.
 According to Heinz Halm, this was "the last uprising against Fatimid rule in the central Maghreb".
 Even Abu Yazid's most determined partisans, the Banu Kamlan, soon submitted to Fatimid authority in exchange for a pardon.

 Al-Mansur now intended to head back east, but was thwarted when news arrived of the loss of Tahert.
 The city had been conquered by the Fatimids already in 909, but was only tenuously held, under the semi-autonomous rule of the leaders of the Berber Miknasa tribe.
 One of them, Hamid ibn Yasal, had been imprisoned by al-Qa'im in al-Mahdiya, but managed to escape to the Umayyad court.
 With their aid, he had sailed back to the Maghreb and taken over Tahert on behalf of Abd al-Rahman III.
 The Fatimid caliph set out from Msila on 7 September to recover the city, but when he arrived at Tahert on the 20th, he found Hamid gone: he and his followers had sailed back to Spain.
 In retaliation, the caliph dug out the bones of his relatives and had them and the minbar of the mosque, from which the Friday prayer had been read in the name of his Umayyad rival, burned.
 While at Tahert, al-Mansur again fell heavily ill and was close to death, even to the point of having his last will written up.
 After recovering, he led an expedition against the Luwata Berbers, but as the latter retreated into the desert, it failed to achieve anything.
 The caliph also spent some time sightseeing, visiting the waterfalls at Oued Tiguiguest, and the Jedars, the late antique tumuli of Oued Mina.
-In the latter place, he had an inscription erected by Solomon, a general of the Byzantine emperor Justinian I, translated for him.
+In the latter place, he had an inscription erected by Solomon, a general of the 6th-century Byzantine emperor Justinian I, translated for him.